 The austed listserv is an initiative of the Australian Tertiary Education Network on Disability (ATEND).
-It aims to facilitate discussion and information sharing primarily amongst disability support services personnel and teachers in tertiary education and training. austed-list will also contain information and ideas of interest to students with disabilities, their families and members of the general community.
+It aims to facilitate discussion and information sharing primarily amongst disability support services personnel and teachers in tertiary education and training. austed-list will also contain information and ideas of interest to students with disability, their families and members of the general community.

-Topics discussed on austed-list may include but are not limited to: disability service delivery models; relevant legislation; policies and programs; procedures (including grievances); research and publications; assistive technologies; issues for learning access service providers and students with disabilities; barriers to access (architectural, systemic and attitudinal); grants and other funding sources; academic adjustments or accommodations; and, disability awareness programs.
+Topics discussed on austed-list may include but are not limited to: disability service delivery models; relevant legislation; policies and programs; procedures (including grievances); research and publications; assistive technologies; issues for learning access service providers and students with disability; barriers to access (architectural, systemic and attitudinal); grants and other funding sources; academic adjustments or accommodations; and, disability awareness programs.

 If you need to contact a person associated with austed-list (eg. regarding trouble with unsubscribing, or questions about the list itself) send an email to email@example.com

 All austed-list subscribers should be aware that there are other subscribers who have a print disability (eg. people with learning disability or vision impairment) and many more who use assistive technologies to gain access to their email messages.
 Assistive technologies include braille output devices, screen enhancers and readers and voice synthesisers which relay absolutely everything in a posting to the user whether it makes sense or not.